OpenIPC/openipc.github.io/readme.md

 contribute to the project.
 OpenIPC source code is released under one of the most simple open source license agreements, [MIT License][mit], giving users express permission to reuse code for any purpose, even as part of a proprietary software.
-We only ask you politely to contribute your improvements back to us.
+We only ask you politely to contribute your improvements back to us and also be sure to contact us if you use our project for [commercial purposes][price].
 We would be grateful for any feedback and suggestions.

 Historically, OpenIPC [firmware][firmware] only supported SoC manufactured by